Do you tend to overanalyze and overthink every email you get or write?

 Namely, in his book The Universal Sense: How Hearing Shapes the Mind, Seth Horowitz, an auditory neuroscientist, explains that we’re picking and processing heard information in only about 50 milliseconds or less.

-No matter how careful you are when concocting an email, unfortunately, there’s always room for miscommunication
+No matter how careful you are when concocting an email, unfortunately, there’s always room for miscommunication.

-In contrast, a phone conversation gives you plenty of opportunities to communicate beyond words — using the tone and rhythm of your voice, as well as the pauses.
+In contrast, a phone conversation gives you plenty of opportunities to communicate beyond words — using the tone and rhythm of your voice, as well as pauses.

 Case #2: When you want to get things resolved quickly